VV-Soft/UsbHidIO/README.md

 # UsbHidIO
 VV-Soft Usb Hid IO aims to offer a versatile protocol for creating multitude of I/O devices with a single VID/PID number (0x1209 / 0x2345).
-VID/PID pair

 ## Design goals
  - Simplicity